slackapi/node-slack-sdk/docs/_pages/typescript.md

 ### Result properties are not defined

-This package aims to provides complete and accurate type information for all method **inputs** (or arguments), but doesn't necessarily provide that depth for **outputs** or the results.
+This package aims to provide complete and accurate type information for all method **inputs** (or arguments), but doesn't necessarily provide that depth for **outputs** (or the results).
 This is a shortcoming we are aware of, and are evaluating the various ways we might be able to address it in issues [#496](https://github.com/slackapi/node-slack-sdk/issues/496) and [#509](https://github.com/slackapi/node-slack-sdk/issues/509).
 There are two recommendations for working with results.